Evolution of Cosmological Total Energy Density and Transient Periods in Cosmology: Epochs and transitions periods

 \subsection{Radiation Dominated Epoch}

-In this epoch, the fraction of radiation energy is greater than the sum of the other energy densities i.e. $\alpha>\beta+\gamma+\delta+\xi$ and in particular, $0.5<\alpha\le1.$ It follows from equation (\ref{weff}) that It is obvious that when considering radiation dominated era $\xi<<1$ ( the fraction of $\Lambda$ is negligible), $\delta<<1$ ( the fraction of $DDE$ is negligible) and $\omega_{DM}=0$.
-These considerations reduces the bounds of $\omega_{eff} $ to The upper limit coincides with the value often quoted for this epoch.
-As previously stated, the dynamics of the epoch is dominated by the relativistic-particle content and ends at $z = 3600.$ This epoch entails recombination.
-In terms of physics, the temperature falls below $104 K$ allowing the ionised material to form neutral hydrogen.
+In this epoch, radiation makes up at least half the total energy. $\alpha>\beta+\gamma+\delta+\xi$ and in particular, $0.5<\alpha\le1.$ It follows from equation (\ref{weff}) that It is obvious that when considering radiation dominated era $\xi<<1$ ( the fraction of $\Lambda$ is negligible), $\delta<<1$ ( the fraction of $DDE$ is negligible) and $\omega_{DM}=0$.
+These considerations reduce the bounds of $\omega_{eff} $ to The upper limit coincides with the value often quoted for this epoch.
+As previously stated, the dynamics of the epoch are dominated by the relativistic particles.
+In terms of physics, the temperature falls sufficiently allowing the ionised material to begin to form neutral hydrogen.
 We know that observational astronomy is only possible from this point on.
 Before this, the ionised material prevents photon propagation via the Thomson scattering mechanism.
 It is known that this mechanism sets a limit on the redshift of observational interest to approximately $z=1000$ unless $\omega_{r}$ is very low or $\Lambda$ energy is important, matter-domination is, therefore, a good approximation to reality.
 The case where $\omega_{r}$ is not low or where $\Lambda$ is important will lead to the adjustment in the maximum redshift limit.
-In reality, the transition which appears sudden in comparison to the age of the universe is but gradual in cosmic time.
-This suggests that there is need for defining and examining a {\it transition-era} between radiation and matter domination epochs.
+In reality, the transition appears sudden but gradual in cosmic time.
+This suggests that there is a need for defining and examining a {\it transition-era} between radiation and matter domination epochs.